mendix/docs/content/developerportal/operate/trends-v4.md

 This graph shows the number of database objects that were actually changed by database queries from the application.
 A single database operation that affects more than one object, will show up as single database query as measured from the application side, but will show the number of object actually changed here, as measured from inside the database.

-The types are:
+The types are the following:

 Type | Explanation
 ------------ | -------------
-xact commit | Number of transactions committed per second xact rollback | Number of transactions rolledback per second tuples inserted | Number of tuples inserted per second tuples updated | Number of tuples updated per second tuples deleted | Number of tuples deleted per second
+`xact commit` | Number of transactions committed per second.
+`xact rollback` | Number of transactions rolled back per second.
+`tuples inserted` | Number of tuples inserted per second.
+`tuples updated` | Number of tuples updated per second.
+`tuples deleted` | Number of tuples deleted per second.

 ### <a name="Trends-dbpgtableindexsizeVERSIONmain"></a>4.2 Index vs. Table Size

 This database size graph shows the distribution between disk space used for storing indexes and actual data.
-Remember, indexes actually occupy memory space and disk storage, as they're just parts of your data copied and stored, sorted in another way!
-Besides your data, indexes also have to be read into system memory to be able to use them.
+Remember, indexes actually occupy memory space and disk storage, as they're just parts of your data copied, stored, and sorted in another way!
+Besides your data, indexes also have to be read into the system memory to be able to use them.

-The types are:
+The types are the following:

 Type | Explanation
 ------------ | -------------
-tables | Amount of space taken by the tables in the database indexes | Amount of space taken by the indexes in the database
+`tables` | Amount of space taken by the tables in the database.
+`indexes` | Amount of space taken by the indexes in the database.

 ### 4.3 Application Node

-Application Node is the isolated & secure machine that your application runs on, this sections shows the crucial information about this machine.
+The application node is the isolated and secure machine on which your application runs.

+This section presents crucial information about this machine.

 #### <a name="Trends-appcpu"></a>4.3.1 CPU

 The CPU graph shows the amount of CPU utilization in percentage, broken down into different types of CPU usage.

-The most important value in here is 'user', which shows the amount of CPU time used for handling requests at Mendix Runtime and executing microflows and scheduled events.
+The most important value in here is `user`, which shows the amount of CPU time used for handling requests at Mendix Runtime as well as executing microflows and scheduled events.
 CPU usage of the database is shown in a separate graph below.

 #### <a name="Trends-appmemory"></a>4.3.2 Memory

 The memory graph shows the distribution of operating system memory that is available for this server.
-The most important part of the graph is the application process, which is visible as an amount of memory that is continuously in use, labelled in the category 'apps'.
+The most important part of the graph is the application process, which is visible as an amount of memory that is continuously in use, labelled in the category `apps`.

 ### 4.4 Database Node

-The database node is the isolated & secure machine that your application runs on, this section shows the crucial information about this machine.
+The database node is the isolated and secure machine on which your application runs.

+This section presents crucial information about this machine.

 #### <a name="Trends-dbcpu"></a>4.4.1 CPU

 The CPU graph shows the amount of CPU utilization in percentage, broken down into different types of CPU usage.

-The most important values in here are: 'user', which shows the amount of CPU time used for running database queries, and 'iowait', showing the amount of time a CPU core is idle and waiting for disk operations to finish (for example, waiting for information that has to be read from disk, or waiting for a synchronous write operation to finish).
+The most important values here are the following:

+* `user` – shows the amount of CPU time used for running database queries
+* `iowait` – shows the amount of time a CPU core is idle and waiting for disk operations to finish (for example, waiting for information that has to be read from disk, or waiting for a synchronous write operation to finish)

-Clearly visible amounts of iowait, in combination with a high number of disk read operations (Disk IOPS), and having all free system memory filled as disk cache (Memory graph), are a sign of a lack of available server memory for use as disk cache.
-This situation will slow down database operations tremendously, because getting data from disk over and over again takes considerably more time than having it present in memory.
+Clearly visible amounts of `iowait` in combination with a high number of disk read operations (Disk IOPS) and all free system memory filled as disk cache (Memory graph) is a sign of a lack of available server memory for use as disk cache.
+This situation will slow down database operations tremendously, because getting data from the disk over and over again takes considerably more time than having it present in the memory.

 #### <a name="Trends-dbmemory"></a>4.4.2 Memory